section-engineering-education/engineering-education/content/articles/working-with-github-web-api-in-python/index.md

   - url: /engineering-education/working-with-github-web-api-in-python/hero.jpeg
     alt: Working with GitHub API in Python
 ---
 For fetching information from the web, we usually request for complete web pages, and extract information by parsing the HTML scripts.
-Alternatively, an Application Programming Interface (API) will be used to perform the same operation in a more efficient way.
+Similarly, an Application Programming Interface (API) performs the same operation in a more efficient way.
 <!--more-->
 This tutorial will teach you how to create a self-contained application that generates a summary based on the information it obtains through the API.